-- Before cooking, slice the pork into very thin slices; the pork should ideally be pink (just cooked); if it is undercooked, don’t worry, we are going to stir fry the pork.
+- Slice the pork into very thin slices; the pork should ideally be pink (just cooked); if it is undercooked, don’t worry, we are going to stir fry the pork.

-- In a frying pan, bring some cooking oil to high heat, add leek and bacon; stir fry until aromatic; add chili soybean paste, sauté until aromatic; add sweat soybean paste and cooking wine, stir to combine; add pork slices, stir to combine and make sure all the pork slices are coated with sauce; add capsicum and sesame oil, toss & it is ready to serve.
+- In a frying pan, bring some cooking oil to high heat, add chili soybean paste, sauté until aromatic; add sweat soybean paste and cooking wine, stir to combine; add pork slices, toss to combine and make sure all the pork slices are coated with sauce; add capsicum, leek and sesame oil, toss & ready to serve.